 Many companies boast about their workplace diversity.
 But just because a workforce is diverse, doesn’t mean that the workplace itself is inclusive.
 The two terms are often used interchangeably since a truly supportive workplace requires both, but in reality, there is a key difference between diversity and inclusion.

 Making the distinction between the two is an important part of cultivating a safe, inviting, and well-rounded work environment.
-Keep reading to learn about how diversity and inclusion differ, how they each affect the workplace along with employee engagement, and why it's useful to have both.
+Keep reading to learn about how diversity and inclusion differ, how they each affect the workplace, company culture, and along with employee engagement, and why it's useful to have both.

 Inclusion vs Diversity